On p-adic lattices and Grassmannians: Greenberg realizations and loop groups

-\begin{prop}[Greenberg, \cite{greenberg-1961}] Let $R$ be a local ring scheme over $S$, being isomorphic as an $S$-scheme to an $N$-dimensional affine space over $S$ (recall that we allow $N=\infty$).
-Let moreover $X$ be an affine scheme of finite type over $R(S)$ having a realization by an affine scheme $FX$ over $S$.
-Then every closed subscheme of $X$ has a realization over $S$ by a closed subscheme of $FX$. \end{prop}
+\begin{proposition}[\citealt{greenberg-1961}] Let $\mathbf{R}$ be a local ring scheme over $S$ which is isomorphic to an $N$-dimensional affine space over $S$ (recall that we allow $N=\infty$).
+Let moreover $X$ be an affine scheme of finite type over $\mathbf{R}(S)$ having a Greenberg realization by an affine scheme $FX$ over $S$.
+Then every closed subscheme of $X$ has a Greenberg realization over $S$ by a closed subscheme of $FX$. \end{proposition}